 The abundance of solid free antivirus solutions available on the Mac means you can be choosy about which one you download.
 For example, while we can appreciate Avira Free Antivirus for Mac for its relatively low impact during passive scanning when it's running in the background, that's not enough.

-Unfortunately, while Avira's malware-detection score is good, it's not enough to make it the best antivirus for Macs.
+Unfortunately, while Avira's malware-detection score is good, it's not enough to make it the best Mac antivirus software.
 For Mac protection without any expense, we recommend Avast Free Mac Security; if you can afford $40 per year, then Kaspersky Internet Security for Mac is an even better bet for its perfect detection rates and parental controls.

 Costs and What's Covered

 As its name declares, Avira Free Antivirus comes without any price tag.
-For those who may want technical support and other perks, Avira also offers Avira Antivirus Pro ($44.95 per year), which bundles in software for both Mac and Windows, and the Avira Prime ($9.99 per month) subscription, which gives you access to all of Avira's paid products.
+For those who may want technical support and other perks, Avira also offers Avira Antivirus Pro ($44.95 per year), which bundles in software for both Mac and Windows, including some of the best antivirus software.
+The Avira Prime ($9.99 per month) subscription gives you access to all of Avira's paid products, including some of the best Android antivirus apps.

 Avira Free Antivirus for Mac supports the most recent two editions of macOS, which at the time of this writing were macOS 10.12 Sierra and OS X 10.11 El Capitan.